 What Do Dental Crowns Treat?

-If a tooth has a large cavity that is too big for a regular filling, we may recommend a crown.
-Covering a large filling with a crown can provide it strength and protection.
+- Protect From Tooth Decay: If a tooth has a cavity too large for a regular filling, we may recommend a crown.
+Covering a large filling with a crown can provide it with strength and protection.
 The crown prevents further damage to the tooth.
+Teeth that have had root canal therapy are often fragile.
+A crown adds strength and protection to prevent the tooth from breaking.

-Crowns can hold a cracked tooth together.
+- Cover Cracked, Worn, or Broken Teeth: Crowns can hold a cracked tooth together.
 They can also restore broken teeth.
 Crowns keep your tooth stable and reduce pain when chewing.
+Teeth worn down from grinding (bruxism) or acid erosion can become weak and sensitive.
+A crown can rebuild and protect these teeth.

 Dental Crown Treatment in Woodbridge, VA

 Getting a dental crown at our office is a simple and comfortable process.
 We’ll guide you through each step to make sure you feel at ease and know what to expect.
-Here’s how it works:

 Consultation and Exam